pimoroni/i2cdevice-python/README.md

 ), read_only=True, bitwidth=32)
 ```

-A "Register" and its "BitField"s define a set of rules and logic for detailing with the hardware register which is intepreted by the device class.
+A "Register" and its "BitField"s define a set of rules and logic for detailing with the hardware register which is interpreted by the device class.
 Registers are declared on a device using the `registers=()` keyword argument:

 ```python
 I2C_ADDR = 0x23